Nuh-Khan/Credit_Risk_Analysis/README.md

 * Precision (pre): The precision was low for High-Risk loans but was high for Low-Risk loans.
 * Recall (rec): High/Low risk = .911/.94

+## Summary
+In the context of balanced accuracy, the optimal machine learning model displays a value between 0 and 1, with a score closest to 1 indicating the best performance.
+For the credit card dataset, the Easy Ensemble AdaBoost Classifier emerges as the top choice, boasting a balanced accuracy of 0.925.
+Other models exhibit balanced accuracy scores below 0.80.
+Precision scores across all models are comparable and fall within an acceptable range.
+Regarding recall scores, which also range from 0 to 1, higher values signify superior models.
+The Easy Ensemble AdaBoost Classifier possesses the highest recall score, solidifying its position as the ultimate machine learning model for further credit card analysis.